NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 6.md

 And He could do no miracle there except that He laid His hands on a few sick people and healed them.

 ###### 6
 And He wondered at their unbelief.
-And He was going around the villages teaching.The Twelve Sent Out
+And He was going around the villages teaching.

+### The Twelve Sent Out

 ###### 7
 And He *summoned the twelve and began to send them out in pairs, and gave them authority over the unclean spirits;